Eugene W. Ferris: Civil War

 In June 1865, he was appointed Acting Aide de Camp for Brigadier-General George L. Beal, the commanding officer of the Headquarters, Military District of Eastern South Carolina, 3rd Separate Brigade, which was based in Georgetown County.

 In August 1865, while serving with his regiment in South Carolina, he was appointed as Acting Assistant Inspector General for the District of Western South Carolina.

-Ferris finally mustered out from military service in 1866.
+Ferris mustered out from military service in 1866.

 Post-war life

 Following his honorable discharge from the military, Ferris worked in South Carolina for a time, where he was appointed as a state elections commissioner for Georgetown County in 1870 and, in 1873, as a tax collector for the U.S. Internal Revenue Service.
 Although Tischler has stated that Ferris relocated with his family sometime around 1900 to Rockville, Indiana, where he purchased and then operated the Parke Hotel, the 1900 federal census shows him as a single man operating a hotel on State Street in Albanytown, Delaware County, Indiana in June of that year.
 Also listed on this record were nine hotel staff and 20 boarders.

 Newspaper accounts of his life help clarify that he moved to Indiana before the turn of the century.
 According to the October 6 and 7, 1897 editions of Washington, D.C.'s Evening Star and The Times of Philadelphia:

 A medal of honor has also been presented to Eugene W. Ferris, of Albany, Ind., formerly first lieutenant and adjutant, 30th Massachusetts Volunteers, for distinguished gallantry near Berryville, Va., April 1, 1865.

-He died on February 26, 1907, in Rockville, Parke County, Indiana, and was subsequently buried with military honors at that community's Rockville Cemetery.
+He died on February 26, 1907, in Rockville, Indiana, and was subsequently buried with military honors at that community's Rockville Cemetery.